Skip to main content

 3. Do not use object-style paths directly with navigate.
 Always manage locale-aware navigation through helper methods or hooks.

-4. Do not hardcode locales or omit locales in redirects.
+4. Do not hardcode locale or omit locale in redirects.
 Always append the correct locale dynamically when constructing URLs.

 Common Mistakes while Building Right-to-Left Compatible Themes